wmorgan/dcos-docs/1.7/overview/architecture.md

 On each Master node the following happens, in chronological order:

-1. [Exhibitor](https://github.com/mesosphere/exhibitor-dcos) starts up, creates Zookeeper configuration and launches Zookeeper
+1. [Exhibitor](https://github.com/mesosphere/exhibitor-dcos) starts up, creates ZooKeeper configuration and launches ZooKeeper
-1. Mesos Master are launched, registers with local Zookeeper, discovers other Masters
+1. Mesos Master are launched, registers with local ZooKeeper, discovers other Masters
 1. Mesos-DNS is launched on the master nodes
 1. Mesos-DNS keeps hitting `master/state.json` via leading Mesos Master `leader.mesos`
-1. Spartan (DNS proxy) runs on all nodes (master/agents) and forward to MesosDNS
+1. Distributed DNS Proxy runs on all nodes (master/agents) and forward to Mesos-DNS
 1. System Marathon is launched
-1. System Marathon goes to localhost for Zookeeper, discovers leading Master `leader.mesos` and registers with it
+1. System Marathon goes to localhost for ZooKeeper, discovers leading Master `leader.mesos` and registers with it
-1. Admin router depends on Master, MesosDNS and Spartan and runs on each of the master nodes (== DC/OS UI)
+1. Admin router depends on Master, Mesos-DNS and Distributed DNS Proxy and runs on each of the master nodes (== DC/OS UI)
 1. DC/OS UI, Mesos UI, Marathon UI, and Exhibitor UI become externally accessible
 1. Auth is managed by OAuth (only masters)
 1. History services provides the data for the graphs in the UI (only masters)